 Sheared veneer cut in random pieces ranging from 8 to 15 inches that display a wide variation of naturally complementing colors.
 An exclusive Rock Garden product.

-Veneer with sawn top and bottom joints, accenting the variety of rich interior colors and natural faces.
+Veneer with sawn top and bottom joints (bed joints), accenting the variety of rich interior colors and natural faces.
 An exclusive product of The Rock Garden.

 An exterior veneer stone covering that is rectilinear in shape and not load bearing.